pramodpatwawork/spring-redis-integration/README.md

 Test cluster using cli, "./$REDIS_ROOT/src/redis-cli -c -p 30001", "set foo bar", "get foo"

-You can now run application and can test wit cluster.
+You can now run application and can test with cluster.

 ```